🎛 Data filtering

 HS_SAMPLING_RATIO env var with a decimal value between 0 and 1, i.e.

-See the detailed installation docs for specific setting per your relevant SDK language.
+See the detailed installation docs for specific settings per your relevant SDK language.

 To further control what data is being traced and reported to Helios, additional controllers are available.